dadi/web/docs/page_specification.md

 In the case of ambiguous routes it is possible to provide Rosecomb with a constraint function or datasource to check a matching route against some business logic or database records.

+Returning `true` from a constraint instructs Rosecomb that this is the correct route.

+Returning `false` from a constraint instructs Rosecomb to try the next matching route (or return a 404 if there are no further matching routes).

 ###### Constraint Functions

 Constraint functions must be added to `workspace/routes/constraints.js`.
 In the following example a route has a dynamic parameter `content`.
 The constraint function `nextIfNewsOrFeatures` will check the value of the `content` parameter and return `false` if it matches "news" or "features.
-Returning `false` from a constraint function instructs Rosecomb to try the next matching route (or return a 404 if there are no further matching routes).

 _workspace/pages/movies.json_